tushariyer/chemex-timer/README.md

 # chemex-timer
-A Chemed brew timer written in React
+A Chemex brew timer written in React